GOT QUESTIONS?

 Why will it work? - They will be looking to see if you have considered success factors but also potential roadblocks concerning the viability and commerciality of the idea.
 Include assumptions or citations where you can, to back up your thinking.

 How scalable is it? - Another important consideration is the scalability of the idea.
-This can either be the size the idea itself can have or the behavioral change it influencers on others to adapt or change.
+This can either be the size the idea itself can have or the behavioural change it influencers on others to adapt or change.
 It doesn’t need to be the next unicorn - it could be a pressure brand disrupting and influencing change in much bigger companies.

-The 12 Finalists will be offered mentorship to perfect their pitch before the event and questions about the day can be answered too.
+The 16 Finalists will be offered mentorship to perfect their pitch before the event and questions about the day can be answered too.

-If you have any problems or queries, you can email barney@futureoffood.org.uk
+If you have any problems or queries, you can email barney@futureoffood.org.uk or alice@futureoffood.org.uk

 • In short, you can’t.
 But much like Dragons Den, Sharktank and any other pitching or even awards event what you are really saying is that you are going to deliver the idea - where other others may not have the skills, charm or tenacity to do so.